andrew/ultimate-awesome/README.md

 - [awesome-paas](https://github.com/mitja/awesome-paas) - A curated list of awesome Platform as a Service resources.
 - [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [awesome-cv](https://github.com/mucozcan/awesome-cv) - Collection of useful sources that related to computer vision mostly.
+- [awesome-lego-mindstorms](https://github.com/Naramsim/awesome-lego-mindstorms) - A curated list of delightful MINDSTORMS software and resources.
 - [awesome-appmesh](https://github.com/nbrandaleone-aws/awesome-appmesh) - A curated list of App Mesh guides, tool and resources.
 - [awesome-near](https://github.com/near-x/awesome-near) - A curated list of awesome NEAR frameworks, libraries, software and resources.
 - [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.